 The beneficial microorganisms living on your skin are thought to feed off the naturally occurring oils on your skin.
 When you over-shower, you can strip your skin of these oils and potentially harm your skin microbiome.
 Think about it: Most of us shower with harsh, drying soaps in hot water for a fairly decent amount of time… and probably at least occasionally exfoliate.

 We said it before, and we’ll say it again.
 You don’t need to stop showering.
 That’s not our advice!
 Simply take a look at your own showering habits to see if you may be over-sanitizing your skin.
 There is such a thing as too clean.
-To help protect your skin’s natural oils, you can always switch to a more natural soap, take shorter showers, or avoid showering in too hot water.
-Chances are, we all have one area of our showering routine we could approve upon to help protect and restore our skin flora.
+To help protect your skin’s natural oils, use a minimally formulated soap or body wash.
+Don’t later up all over: restrict your soap use to the parts of your body that get sweaty or smelly.
+You can also take shorter shower and shower in lukewarm (not hot) water.

 Busy, stressed… and itchy?
 Research shows psychological stress has the ability to impact the skin microbiome.
 It’s no wonder then that there’s a strong connection between mental stress and eczema flare-ups.